September 19, 2022

 And finally, Charles was in my cross-hairs.
 He’s the gentleman from Luxembourg who told me about having to take a 20-minute bus ride to find an albergue.
 He’s fluent in English and French (and also speaks quite a bit of Spanish too), so to him, I simply resorted to, “Buen Camino.”

-Just beyond them, a bunch of goats were running loose on trail.
+Just beyond them, a bunch of goats were running loose on the trail.
 They heard me coming and most of them scrambled up onto a hillside to make way.
 But a handful of more stubborn goats wanted to stand their ground until I got close enough to shoo them away.

-Of all the random farm animals out here, goats are the one I’m the least concerned about.
+Of all the random farm animals out here, goats are the ones I’m the least concerned about.
 I grew up around milk goats.
 I know they are just curious clowns.
 They may try to nibble on your pack if you leave it on the ground, but they aren’t going to do anything truly harmful.

 Oh, My blasted knees